 Usually I start by sketching the website on a piece of paper.
 When I’m content with the general look and feel, I’ll use a vector program to make the illustrations.
 The current layout is inspired by sakura and Cato.
 The cherry tree illustration has been designed by Freepik.

 What WordPress theme did you use?

 Kao-ani is based on underscores.me, a very minimalistic theme that allows you to build and code the website from scratch.
 If you’d rather use a complete parent theme, I can recommend the WordPress theme directory or Themeforest.
 My favorite WordPress plugins used on kao-ani.com are: Akismet, WPForms, Tango Smileys Extended and Popular Widget.

 Where did you learn how to make websites?

-I got all my webdesign knowledge by putting online tutorials into action until my eyes became square.
+I got all my webdesign knowledge by putting online tutorials into action until my eyes turned square.
 I encourage you to just start with a simple site, practice makes perfect ^_^.
 You’ll get a long way by reading/watching tutorials and don’t give up too soon.
 It’s true when they say that you learn from your mistakes.
 Also Google is your friend here.
 Good luck!

 What camera do you use?

 Up to 2017 I’ve been using a Canon EOS 450D, aka Digital Rebel XSi.
 Nowadays I’m using a lighter Olympus OM-D E-M10 camera with the 14-42mm + 40-150mm kit lenses.
 The Olympus M.Zuiko Digital 25mm f/1.8 is high on my wishlist, so that I can also shoot in low light conditions (a.k.a.
 Winter).
 I usually shoot the objects on a large piece of paper near a window on a sunny day.
 Afterwards I’ll touch and brighten them with photo editing software.

 Who or what are those cute dolls you used to collect?